spookylukey/django-paypal/README.md

         PAYPAL_IDENTITY_TOKEN = "xxx"

+        # For installations on which you want to use the sandbox,
+        # set PAYPAL_TEST to True:
+        # PAYPAL_TEST = True

 1. Create a view that uses `PayPalPaymentsForm` just like in PayPal IPN.

 1. After someone uses this button to buy something PayPal will return the user to your site at